Jingxuan-Bao/Tweet_Depression_Detection/README.md

 The Sentiment140 dataset https://www.kaggle.com/datasets/kazanova/sentiment140 contains 1.6 million tweets.
 While this dataset is not specifically designed for detecting depression, we will use a subset of this dataset containing approximately 8000 to 10,000 randomly sampled tweets for our "normal" tweet class. 📈📉🔢

-To create our "depressive" tweet class, we found a separate dataset of tweets that had been scraped by Twint using keywords related to depression.
-This dataset contains approximately 8,000 tweets that have been labeled as depressive. 😔😞😢
+To create our "depressive" tweet class, we found a separate dataset of tweets that had been scraped by Twint using keywords related to depression https://github.com/eddieir/Depression_detection_using_Twitter_post/blob/master/depressive_tweets_processed.csv.
+This dataset contains approximately 4,000 tweets that have been labeled as depressive. 😔😞😢

 ## Continue working .... 🤔